Monday, 28 July 2025

 6. The roadside back down to Parcevall Hall for its wildflowers

-The seventh possibility - the museum at Pateley Bridge is not open on Mondays so that was a non-starter.
+The seventh possibility - the museum at Pateley Bridge - was not open on Mondays, so that was a non-starter.

 There is a good view of the Vale of York from the car park on the main road.
-The walk to the summit was billed at 500m - i.e half a kilometre.
+The walk to the summit was billed at 500m from the car park - i.e half a kilometre.
 It certainly took me all of 15 minutes to reach the top of the spiral viewing platform.

 At the top left of the picture you can see the Millstone Grit summit of Simon's Seat which is close to Parcevall Hall

-Garden Ladies Mantle - This garden escape weed is spreading rapidly in Britain.
+Garden Ladies Mantle - This garden escape weed might look nice but it is spreading rapidly in Britain.
+This graveyard actually contains one or two native species of Ladies Mantle which score high on grassland conservation lists.

 4. Stump Cross Caverns and Café: No time to stop

-I drove down to Parcevall Hall to hear the ed of the morning tlak by Farmer John Dawson...and had lunch with the group.
+I drove down to Parcevall Hall to hear the end of the morning talk by farmer John Dawson...and had lunch with the group.

-In the afternoon we met at 1.45 and as it was then raining a little I gave out hand lenses and explained to people how to use them.
-The rain stopped and we set off.
+In the afternoon we met in the lounge at 1.45 and as it was then raining a little I gave out hand lenses and explained to people how to use them.
+Put the lens really close to your eye, then bring your finger nail (or object to be examined) really close.
+The rain petered out and we set off.

 We stopped at the road verge with a view back to the centre and to the valley leading to Gill Head.
 I asked each person to find a different wildflower.
 The verge was rich in wildflowers, unlike the adjacent heavily grazed fields, and there were no rare plants or orchids that people might inadvertently pick.